 John Olohan is one of Ireland’s best-known and most respected actors.
 He was recently seen on our screens in CHRISTMAS AT CASTLE HART directed by Stefan Scaini.
 He recently completed filming the role of Mr Rusk in feature film UNCLE SILAS directed by Lisa Mulcahy.

-He will next be seen on stage in Druid's RICHARD III at the Lincoln Center, New York.
+He will next be seen on stage in Druid's THE CHERRY ORCHARD in Galway and Dublin.

 Other Recent stage credits include THE THING ABOUT DECEMBER for Decadent Theatre Company, THE CRIPPLE OF INISHMAAN by Martin McDonagh at the Gaiety Theatre and in the Druid productions of RICHARD III and KING OF THE CASTLE by Eugene McCabe, both directed by Garry Hynes.
 John B. Keane's THE CHASTITUTE directed by Michael Scott at The Gaiety Theatre, Dublin.
 Prior to that he played the role of Himself in THE REMAINS OF MAISIE DUGGAN by Carmel Winters, directed by Ellen McDougall for the Abbey Theatre's Peacock Stage.

 In 2016, John reprised his role as Byrne in a revival of Druid's BIG MAGGIE, directed by Garry Hynes, a role for which he won the award for Best Supporting Actor at the Irish Times Theatre Awards in 2012.